Fedder type criteria for quasi-$F$-splitting I: Examples

-\begin{eg}[Heights of K3 surfaces over $\mathbb{F}_3$] \, In Table \ref{table:K3 surfacee}, we present examples of K3 surfaces (or more precisely, quartic K3 surfaces) over $\mathbb{F}_{3}$ of given any height.
-Of course, since we calculated examples indiscriminately, our example are not always the simplest.
-Note that, such examples over $\mathbb{F}_{2}$ are already given in \cite{Kedlaya} by computing rational points of K3 surfaces.
+\begin{eg}[Heights of K3 surfaces over $\mathbb{F}_3$] \, In Table \ref{table:K3 surfacee}, we present examples of K3 surfaces (or more precisely, quartic K3 surfaces) over $\mathbb{F}_{3}$ of {\cred any given} height.
+Note that such examples over $\mathbb{F}_{2}$ are already given in \cite{Kedlaya} by computing rational points of K3 surfaces.

 \end{eg}